wkgcass/vproxy/doc/using-application-layer-protocols.md

 So `vproxy` defines a set of interfaces which allow users to customize their own application level protocols, and to dispatch frames to different backends in one connection.

-Now, `vproxy` already uses the interfaces to construct a built-in protcol for `HTTP/2`.
+Now, `vproxy` already uses the interfaces to construct some built-in protcols for `HTTP/2`, `dubbo` and `thrift (framed)`.
+Actually these interfaces are built for the `HTTP/2`, which uses all functionality provided by these interfaces.
 See [here](https://github.com/wkgcass/vproxy/tree/master/src/main/java/net/cassite/vproxy/processor/http2).
 The core impl is here: [Http2SubContext.java](https://github.com/wkgcass/vproxy/blob/master/src/main/java/net/cassite/vproxy/processor/http2/Http2SubContext.java).
+The `dubbo` and `thrift (framed)` processors are much easier comparing to the `HTTP/2` impl.

 ## How to use